-The program will help students gain vital critical thinking skills and perseverance, learn more about the general topics they have been taught in class, as well as have the opportunity to delve into a specific field of interest to them.
+The program will help you gain vital critical thinking skills and perseverance, learn more about the general topics being taught in class, and delve into a specific field of interest.

 - Get funding!
-The ASK Program will provide up to $2500 in funding toward an ASK student project.
-Summer fellowship opportunities for all students, providing stipend support for the student as well as an additional $500 in funding toward the project supply needs.
+ASK program NSF SSTEM student scholarships will provide up to $250 per term (spring and fall) in funding toward an ASK student project.
+Scholarship recipients may apply for competitive summer fellowship opportunities, providing stipend support for the student as well as additional funding toward the project supply needs.

 - Student projects can feed into larger, ongoing research projects within the laboratory, and student-generated data can contribute toward grant applications and publications.

 - Faculty will have access to highly motivated students who may wish to continue with research once they conclude with the ASK program.